Lau397/Case_Study_Bike-Share/README.md

 No need to run any Python script.

-    - DA_Cyclistic.ipynb is the Jupyter Notebook that contains the data analysis
+    - DA_Cyclistic.ipynb is the Jupyter Notebook that contains the data analysis with the description of the process there
     - DA_Cyclistic_report.md is the project final report